Supporting children during the Coronavirus (COVID-19) pandemic

 With recent news and media coverage about the Coronavirus (COVID-19), following on from a difficult bushfire season, it is normal for children and adults to feel overwhelmed and stressed during this time.

-This curated selection of resources will assist parents and carers to best to support their children and reduce worry and distress.
-It contains a video, factsheets and tips about what you can expect and how you can help children cope.
+This curated selection of resources will assist parents and carers to best support their children and reduce worry and distress.
+It contains videos, factsheets and tips about what you can expect and how you can help children cope.

 Many parents and carers may be wondering how to talk with their child or children about COVID-19 and what information to share.
 This resource is designed to help you to prepare for these conversations.